japila-books/apache-spark-internals/docs/rpc/RpcEnv.md

 Used when:

-* xref:ROOT:SparkContext.adoc[] is created (and registers the xref:ROOT:spark-SparkContext-creating-instance-internals.adoc#_heartbeatReceiver[HeartbeatReceiver])
+* ROOT:SparkContext.md[] is created (and registers the ROOT:spark-SparkContext-creating-instance-internals.md#_heartbeatReceiver[HeartbeatReceiver])

-* SparkEnv utility is used to xref:core:SparkEnv.adoc#create[create a SparkEnv] (and register the BlockManagerMaster, MapOutputTracker and OutputCommitCoordinator RPC endpoints on the driver)
+* SparkEnv utility is used to core:SparkEnv.md#create[create a SparkEnv] (and register the BlockManagerMaster, MapOutputTracker and OutputCommitCoordinator RPC endpoints on the driver)

 * ClientApp is requested to start (and register the client RPC endpoint)